jbren4/Automated-Remediation-Workflows/README.md

-# Automated Remediation Workflow Repository for Detection Engineering and Incident Response
+# Automated Remediation Workflow Repository

-This repository contains tested, full functional, and production ready Python scripts which can be utilized in Detection Engineering pipelines, SOAR workflows, and case management ticket enrichment.
+This repository contains tested, fully functional, and production ready Python scripts which can be utilized in Detection Engineering pipelines, SOAR workflows, and case management ticket enrichment.

 ## Overview

-The Python scripts leverage Microsoft Graph API, SNOW Table API, and Microsoft Defender for Endpoint API to autoremediate threats and massively increase SOC efficency
+The Python scripts leverage Microsoft Graph API, SNOW Table API, and Microsoft Defender for Endpoint API to auto-remediate threats and significantly increase SOC efficiency

-Several worfkows including disable_Entra_account.py increase SOC efficiency by > 80%
+Several workflows including disable_Entra_account.py increase SOC efficiency by > 80%

 Each script includes:
-- **Robust error handeling at the input level and API level**
+- **Robust error handling at the input level and API level**
 - **JSON, ndJSON, JSONL, and CSV input options**
-- **Modular structure allowing cutomization of SOAR workflows and Detection Engineering pipelines**
+- **Modular structure allowing customization of SOAR workflows and Detection Engineering pipelines**

 ## Available Workflows